| by Steve

 the MPEG2 data rate will rise to accommodate the additional

+data needed to complete the frames.
 The MPEG2 ATV encoder will be able to detect the presence

 of film originated material.
 Film, which runs at 24 frames